MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Computers that are members of the RAS and IAS Servers group, when properly configured, are allowed to use remote access services.
 By default, this group has no members.
 Computers that are running the Routing and Remote Access service are added to the group automatically, such as IAS servers and Network Policy Servers.
 Members of this group have access to certain properties of User objects, such as Read Account Restrictions, Read Logon Information, and Read Remote Access Information.

-The RAS and IAS Servers applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The RAS and IAS Servers applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |